sathvik1610/sathvik1610/README.md

   <h3>
-  🎓Computer Science and Engineering Undergrad @ IIT Tirupati'2027 | 💻 Aspiring Software Developer
+  Computer Science and Engineering Undergrad @ IIT Tirupati'2027 | 💻 Aspiring Software Developer
   Passionate about building impactful software, coding.
 Active and fast learner, love to be part of something.
   </h3>
   </div>